newdrake708233-prog/DarkGPT/README.md

 ## What it is

-DarkGPT is a decoder only transformer (the same architecture behind GPT, Claude etc..)
+DarkGPT is a decoder only transformer (the same architecture behind ChatGPT, Claude, Gemini etc..)
 Every component is written by hand.
 It is not a remake of any existing model.

 **Architecture**
 - 3.6M parameters